Foil-Baked Cod with Lemon and Dill

 Foil packets feel almost old-school - simple, reliable, no drama.
 The cod gently steams in its own little sealed environment with butter, lemon, and fresh dill.
 Nothing fancy.
 Nothing complicated.
 Just clean flavor and perfectly tender fish.

-The beauty of this recipe is how forgiving it is.
-Whether you cook it on the grill or in the oven, the foil locks in moisture and protects the fish from overcooking (within reason — still check it).
-It’s ideal for weeknights when you want something lighter but still satisfying.
+The beauty of this recipe is its flexibility.
+Whether you cook it on the grill or in the oven, the foil locks in moisture and protects the fish from overcooking (within reason - still check it).
+It's ideal for weeknights when you want something lighter but still satisfying.

 If you enjoy simple seafood dinners, you might also like: